tkf/railgun/doc/source/simobj.rst

           the index ``i``.
 For the member named ``num_*``, you can omit **CDT** (``int``).
-      **CDT**: C Data Type, (optional if **VAR_NAME** starts with ``num_``) Chose CDT from the list in
+      **CDT**: C Data Type, (optional if **VAR_NAME** starts with ``num_``) Choose CDT from the list in
           `Relationships among C Data Type (CDT), numpy dtype and ctypes`_.
       **INDEX**: index, optional
           If the variable is an array, **INDEX** should be specified.